mx1001/hardops_manual/docs/modifiers.md

 ![tthick](img/modifiers/m1.png)

-Currently the list has the
+Currently the list has the following:

   - Bevel
   - Solidify
   - Array